 Our assistants bring a wealth of experience and training to their interactions with our students.
 Working with the teacher in the classroom, they are responsible for helping the classroom run smoothly and ensuring the continuation of the Montessori philosophy from the classroom to the playground and beyond.
 Our assistants speak several languages, have training in education and other areas, and a wide range of interests that they share with students.

 Erin Karnofski – Head of School

 Erin joined Cedar River Montessori in 2016 after spending twelve years in administration at Montessori schools in the Cincinnati area and the Minneapolis area.
 She holds a BA (Biology) from Gustavus Adolphus College, an MA (Biological Anthropology) from University of Michigan, and a Master’s in Education (Montessori) from Xavier University.
 She is continuously impressed by the growth and maturation of children as they develop into confident, well-spoken, and opinionated young adults.
-In her time outside of school, she enjoys doing art projects with her daughter and beachcombing with her son near their home in West Seattle.
-She also enjoys cooking and baking, and she’s told she makes pretty delicious pies.
+In her time outside of school, she enjoys doing art projects with her daughter and tide pooling with her son near their home in West Seattle.

 Melinda Woodard – Director of Advancement and Admissions